Yahyaabbakar92/library-project-TOP/README.md

 ## Things I learned

 - Using methods that can delete rows from tables and return an index row of a table
+- When creating a button element and want to append to a table row, append it first to a table cell (td) and then the table cell to the row

 ## Thought process